pilotpirxie/pilotpirxie.github.io/_posts/2023-10-13-how-i-created-ai-powered-orm-for-postgresql-mysql-and-sqlite-and-why-you-shouldnt-use-it-1a.md

 ---
 layout: post
-title: "How I created AI-powered ORM for PostgreSQL, MySQL and SQLite and why you shouldn't use it"
+title: "How I created AI-powered ORM for PostgreSQL, MySQL and SQLite"
+subtitle: "And why you shouldn't use it"
 author: "pilotpirxie"
 date: 2023-10-13T10:54:19.000Z
 tags: ["webdev", "programming", "ai", "javascript"]